endfront/LayJS/doc/spec.markdown

 contains events as keys, and values as a callback function or arrays of callback functions (order respected)
+The context of the handler function will be the corresponding Level.

 example with a single callback function specified: